Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Yeast & bread making.md

 <br/>

 ## Equipment Needed
-- Baker's yeast (a fair a amount - we got through 3 of the tins of it last year)
+- Baker's yeast (a fair amount - we got through 3 of the tins of it last year)
 - Flour 80g per child (lots!)
 - Sugar (a couple of bags)
 - Water (warm - will have to keep getting this from tap)